Martin Fehérváry: Washington Capitals

-Following the conclusion of the 2019–20 season, the Capitals signed three right-handed defensemen in the offseason; Justin Schultz, Trevor van Riemsdyk, and Paul LaDue.
+Following the conclusion of the 2019–20 season, the Capitals signed three right-handed defencemen in the off-season; Justin Schultz, Trevor van Riemsdyk, and Paul LaDue.
 With veteran defencemen Brenden Dillon, Dmitry Orlov, and Jonas Siegenthaler also returning, Fehérváry was slated to return to the AHL for the 2020–21 season.
 Fehérváry started the season on the Capitals taxi squad but was sent to Hershey in time to play in their season opener on 6 February.
 While with the Bears, he suffered an upper-body injury on 17 February in a game against the Binghamton Devils and missed the next three games to recover.
-Upon returning to the lineup, Fehérváry recorded seven points in the month, the most among Hershey defensemen.
+Upon returning to the lineup, Fehérváry recorded seven points in the month, the most among Hershey defencemen.
 He finished the season with three goals and 14 assists for a career-high 17 points through 24 games, and received the teams' Milton Garland Memorial Award for Bears Best Defender.

 Fehérváry after scoring a goal during a game at Capital One Arena in 2022.

 After spending the pandemic-shortened 2020–21 season with the Bears, Fehérváry returned to the Capitals lineup in 2021–22 following the departure of Zdeno Chára and Brenden Dillon.
 He joined the Capitals for their preseason but suffered an injury in the 4–1 loss to the New Jersey Devils.
 However, Fehérváry recovered from the injury without missing a game and returned to the Capitals lineup for their final preseason matchup against the Flyers.
 In the final game, Fehérváry logged 19:57 of ice time and recorded five shots on net, two hits, and one blocked shot.
 Following the re-assignment of Michal Kempný on 10 October, Fehérváry joined John Carlson on the first defensive pair where he was praised for his confidence in his shut-down roles.
 In this role, he scored his first career NHL goal in a 4–3 loss to the Calgary Flames on 23 October 2021.
 By December 2021, Fehérváry had tallied three goals and three assists through 28 games before missing his first game of the season due to a hit from Pittsburgh Penguins forward Brock McGinn.
 Upon returning to the lineup, he scored the tying goal against the Buffalo Sabres in an eventual 3–2 shootout win.
 Throughout the second half of the season, Fehérváry continued to improve defensively and ranked second among rookies in hits while also playing an average ice time of 19:42.
 His play was recognized by hockey pundits as he was named to the NHL All-Rookie All-Star Team in January 2022.
-Later in April, Fehérváry became the sixth Capitals rookie defenseman to score eight or more goals in a season and the first since Ken Klee in 1995–96.
+Later in April, Fehérváry became the sixth Capitals rookie defenceman to score eight or more goals in a season and the first since Ken Klee in 1995–96.
 He subsequently finished his rookie season with eight goals and nine assists for 17 points through 79 games.